shahx95/star-trek-api/README.md

 ## Optimization:

-The API is currently focusing on the species in Star Trek.
+The API has been updated by connecting it to a database, but at the moment it is unable to serve a user friendly response for values not in the database.
+This should be improved in the future.
+Right now it is focusing on the species in Star Trek.
 In the future, API's scope can be expanded by adding data for individual characters, series, starships, planets and more.
-The data could be migrated into a MongoDB database.
 ## More:

 The API has been used in the [Star Trek Finder](https://github.com/shahx95/star-trek-client)  project.